Statistical Inference for Generative Model Comparison: Relative score for generative model comparison

 then there exists $\beta \ge 0$ such that $f(x) = \beta x \log(x)$, i.e., $D_f({\PP} \| \hat{\PP}_1) = \beta \mathrm{KL}({\PP} \| \hat{\PP}_1)$. \end{proposition} We prove Proposition~\ref{prop:KL.unique} by (1) reducing it to the Cauchy functional equation problem through multiple rounds of re-parametrization; (2) applying the uniqueness of the solution to the Cauchy functional equation.
-Details are provided in Section~\ref{appe:sec:proof} of the Supplementary Materials.
+Details are provided in Section~\ref{appe:sec:proof} of the Appendix.